circt-hls/circt-hls/README.md

 # Usage

-CIRCT-HLS is currently best driven by using the `hlstool`, available in the `build/bin` path where you built CIRCT-HLS.
+CIRCT-HLS is driven using the `hlstool`, available in the `build/bin` path where you built CIRCT-HLS.
 A guide to using `hlstool` is available [here](tools/hlstool/README.md).

+A good starting point for getting familiar with the flow is to execute the cosimulation test suite (see below).
+These tests will emit all of the IR that was generated during lowering, which can be manually inspected.
+From here, we encourage you to write your own kernels!
+For inspiration on how to drive the tool, the best reference is to replicate the commands in the [cosimulation test suite](https://github.com/circt-hls/circt-hls/tree/main/cosim_test/suites/Dynamatic) (the `// RUN:` line can be executed manually, substituting the `%s` argument with the path of the source file).

 ## Tests:
 - integration tests can be run by executing the `ninja check-circt-hls-integration` command in the `circt-hls/build` directory.
 This will execute the `lit` integration test suites.
-- Extensive verification can be run by executing the `ninja check-circt-hls-cosim` command in the `circt-hls/build` directory.
+- Cosimulation verification can be run by executing the `ninja check-circt-hls-cosim` command in the `circt-hls/build` directory.
 This will execute the `lit` extended integration test suite, HLS'ing all of the C tests in the `cosim_test` directory.
 Each file is progressively lowered and the intermediate representations for each file during the lowering process will be available in `build/cosim_test/suites/Dynamatic/...`.
 This can be very helpful if you're developing and want to inspect (or use) some of the intermediate results generated during compilation.